-Chikatomo Kenneth Hodo 0 0 0 0 Accenture Japan Ltd Senior Corporate Advisor The transactions between Accenture Japan Ltd and the Company accounted for less than 1% of the consolidated net sales of each company.
-Reasons for selection as an Outside Director: Same as above for 1) to 3) Mr. Chikatomo Kenneth Hodo has been in management of a company providing business consulting and IT services for years at Accenture Japan Ltd. He has extensive experience and a broad range of knowledge as a corporate executive.
-Therefore, the Company believes that Mr. Hodo can contribute to the maintenance and upgrading of corporate governance through his activities at the Board of Directors and the committees.
-Reason for selection as an Independent Director: Mr. Hodo meets the standards for independence specified by the Nominating Committee.
-Also, as explained in the column to the left, Mr. Hodo is not a business executive or other significant person at a major supplier or customer or a major shareholder.
+Reasons for selection as an Outside Director: Same as above for 1) to 3) Mr. Chikatomo Kenneth Hodo has been in management of a company providing business consulting and IT services for Accenture Japan years at Accenture Japan Ltd. He has Ltd extensive experience and a broad range of Senior Corporate Advisor knowledge as a corporate executive.
+Advisoi Therefore, the Company believes that Mr. Hodo can contribute to the maintenance The transactions and upgrading of corporate governance Chikatomo between through his activities at the Board of Kenneth 0 $\bigcirc$ $\bigcirc$ Accenture Japan Directors and the committees.
+Hodo Ltd and the Reason for selection as an Independent Company Director: Mr. Hodo meets the standards for accounted for less independence specified by the Nominating than 1% of the Committee.
+Also, as explained in the consolidated net column to the left, Mr. Hodo is not a sales of each business executive or other significant company. person at a major supplier or customer or a major shareholder.
 There are no conflicts of interest with ordinary shareholders concerning his role as an Outside Director.
-As a result, Mr. Hodo is designated an Independent Director. ------------------------------ --- --- --- --- -- ---
+As a result, Mr. Hodo is designated an Independent Director. ~ ~ ~ ~ Reasons for selection as an Outside G&S Global Advisors Inc. Director: Same as above for 1) to 3) President and Ms. Sakie Tachibana Fukushima served as Representative Member of the Board of Korn/Ferry G 1 .
+Director International (Global Headquarters) and Sakie $\sim$ $\sim$ head of its Japanese subsidiary for many Tachibana 0 0 0 0 There is no years.
+She also served as outside director of Fukushima ousines business relationship many Japanese companies.
+In addition to between G&S extensive experience as a corporate Global Advisors Inc. and the executive and a broad range of experience and knowledge about the management of Company. human resources, she has an extensive range of knowledge about corporate range of knowledge about corporate